opencv/opencv/modules/core/doc/basic_structures.rst

     Locates the matrix header within a parent matrix.

-    :param wholeSize: An output parameter that contains the size of the whole matrix, which contains ``*this`` is a part.
+    :param wholeSize: Output parameter that contains the size of the whole matrix containing ``*this`` is a part.

-    :param ofs: An output parameter that contains an offset of  ``*this``  inside the whole matrix.
+    :param ofs: Output parameter that contains an offset of  ``*this``  inside the whole matrix.

+After you extracted a submatrix from a matrix using :cpp:func:`Mat::row`,
+:cpp:func:`Mat::col`,
+:cpp:func:`Mat::rowRange`,
-After you extracted a submatrix from a matrix using :cpp:func:`Mat::row`,:cpp:func:`Mat::col`,:cpp:func:`Mat::rowRange`,:cpp:func:`Mat::colRange` , and others, the resultant submatrix will point just to the part of the original big matrix.
-However, each submatrix contains some information (represented by ``datastart`` and ``dataend`` fields) that helps reconstruct the original matrix size and the position of the extracted submatrix within the original matrix.
+:cpp:func:`Mat::colRange` , and others, the resultant submatrix points just to the part of the original big matrix.
+However, each submatrix contains information (represented by ``datastart`` and ``dataend`` fields) that helps reconstruct the original matrix size and the position of the extracted submatrix within the original matrix.
 The method ``locateROI`` does exactly that.

-.. index:: Mat::adjustROI

-.. _Mat::adjustROI:

 Mat::adjustROI
 ------------------